 The programme of change for short breaks is being led by parents, carers and young people.
 A project manager is working with these families, voluntary organisations and professionals to pull together their feedback about the services they want and need, and to shape them into a single proposal.

-The Boroughs Short Breaks Statement for children with a disability and/or additional needs 2011-2012(pdf, 438KB) sets out the Short Breaks available locally for children and young people with disabilities and their families and carers.
+The borough's Short Breaks Statement for children with a disability and/or additional needs 2014-2015(pdf, 184KB) sets out the Short Breaks available locally for children and young people with disabilities and their families and carers.

 This statement is in the process of being reviewed.
-If you would like to comment on the statement, please contact Becky Powell, Aiming High Resource Manager:
+If you would like to comment on the statement, please contact Caroline Jager Short Breaks and Aiming High Manager.